 Typically, a properly constructed firebox will last 3 to 4 decades before the effects of frequent fires begin to deteriorate the structure.
 However, several factors can contribute to a faulty firebox and should be addressed immediately to prevent a chimney fire.

 Water damage is the number one reason fireboxes need repair.
 Water leaking into the firebox leads to cracks in the brick and mortar.
 It can also cause spalling, vegetation growth and lime-leaching in the firebox.
 Lime-leaching is evident when you have white calcium patches on your brick.
 An untreated leak is likely to rot the wood in the walls and the ceiling surrounding your chimney and cause significant damage to the structure, as well as shortening the life of the firebox.

 The age of your firebox will obviously affect the effectiveness of the structure as well.
 The older your fireplace, the more likely you are to have cracks in the mortar and the bricks as a result of freeze/thaw cycles and water damage.
-It is important to have repairs completed by a competent, licenced professional who will get the job done right.
-Chim Chimney employs a full-time Master Mason who can inspect your firebox and make any necessary repairs.
+It is important to have repairs completed by a competent, licensed professional who will get the job done right.
+Chim Chimney employs full-time Master Masons who can inspect your firebox and make any necessary repairs.

 Tuckpointing is a common repair for deteriorated mortar joints.
 It basically describes the process of removing the old crumbling mortar and replacing it with fresh mortar.
 Important to the appearance of your fireplace is matching the mortar color and texture as closely as possible.
 Chim Chimney works with dozens of mortar types and will match your existing mortar as closely as possible.